allan-tulane/fa-25-recitation-01-IsaiahVK/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

   Because of external variables and the time taken to start up a program, real world results will never exactly match theoretical times.
+For linear search, we are supposed to get a 10x speed decline when the list size increases 10x, but the actual increase is slightly larger than that.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? $\Theta(kn)$